Mike Yastrzemski Player Props: Giants vs. Dodgers

 Mike Yastrzemski At The Plate

-- Yastrzemski has 11 doubles, a triple, eight home runs and 16 walks while hitting .247.
+- Yastrzemski is batting .242 with 11 doubles, a triple, eight home runs and 17 walks.

-- Yastrzemski has reached base via a hit in 31 games this year (of 48 played), and had multiple hits in 11 of those games.

-- In 13 games this season (27.1%), Yastrzemski has picked up an RBI, and in seven of those games (14.6%) he had two or more.
+- Yastrzemski has driven in a run in 13 games this season (26.5%), including seven games with more than one RBI (14.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.